 Why are petitions rejected?

-Petitions may be rejected if they do not conform to the above requirements, are considered to be vexatious, abusive or inappropriate, refer to a planning or licensing application, or refer to a decision where there is an existing right of appeal or other procedure in place (eg, council tax banding).
+Petitions may be rejected if they do not conform to the above requirements, are considered to be vexatious, abusive or inappropriate, refer to a planning or licensing application, or refer to a decision where there is an existing right of appeal or other procedure in place, council tax banding for example.
 A petition may also be rejected if it is a statutory petition (for example, requesting a referendum on having an elected mayor).

 How can I find out more?